-A Google patent application published in the last week describes how Google might be using Mobile data from phones to map indoor spaces, combining the technologies behind Behavio, with traffic monitoring from Zipdash to better understand spaces that many people navigate through while carrying a mobile device that connects to the internet with wireless signals and carries sensor data that can indicate the location and movements of those devices.
+A Google patent application published in the last week describes how Google might be using Mobile data from phones to map indoor spaces, combining the technologies behind Behavio, with traffic monitoring from Zipdash to better understand indoor spaces that many people navigate through while carrying a mobile device that connects to the internet with wireless signals and carries sensor data that can indicate the location and movements of those devices.

-This patent is aimed at providing a scalable method that could be used to conduct site surveys to construct wireless access point models of an indoor location.
+This patent is aimed at providing a scalable method that could be used to conduct site surveys to construct wireless access point models of indoor spaces.
 This would be done by crowd-sourcing the wireless and INS (Inertial navigation systems) signals from multiple devices moving through the indoor location.
 The end goal of this would be to provide a more accurate and up to date model database of access points.

 The approach behind the patent is the following method.

-(1) Identifying a map of an indoor space,
+(1) Identifying maps of indoor spaces,

 (3) Calculating user trajectories based on the inertial navigation signals.
 This method provides direction and speed of movement of the mobile devices being tracked.
 Tracking these trajectories helps to identify walkable areas of the indoor space being targeted, and where turns take place among these paths.
-The inertial navigation signals (INS) may include: accelerometer data, gyroscope data, and compass data.
+The inertial navigation signals (INS) may include accelerometer data, gyroscope data, and compass data.

 This is how large indoor spaces such as shopping malls transit stations, airports, and similar indoor places may be mapped by looking at sensor data and wireless access signals from those devices.